Education, Diversity, and Multiculturalism (in English)

 PART II – EDUCATION AND OPPORTUNITIES

 UNIT 6: Dimensions of diversity: gender, age, ethnicity, capabilities, nationality, geographic variants, income, health, physical appearance, pigmentation.
+Education for diversity in the national curriculum (Spain).

 UNIT 7: New and classic models.
 Roles in the community.